 18. Create a Ring Out of Your Dog’s Blankets

-If your dog tends to get cold easily, take their blankets and create a donut shape around them.
-This creates a ring that holds in warmth and helps your dog to maintain their body temperature while sleeping.
+If your pet tends to get cold easily, take their blankets and create a donut shape around them.
+This creates a ring that holds in warmth and helps your pooch to maintain their body temperature while sleeping.

 You can create a donut ring of blankets by simply rolling them up and creating a large O shape around your dog with a few blankets.
 Just don’t make the circle too large or it won’t work as well for maintaining heat.